Skyprophet/tiny-language/README.md

 # Design Point

-- a tiny, very easy-to-compile imperative language intended for high-performance integer computations
+- a tiny, mostly-static, very easy-to-compile imperative language intended for high-performance integer computations

 - safe: any unsafe action such as out-of-bounds array access leads to program termination with a diagnostic